Apply for Scholarships

 How to apply for scholarships

 If the deadline hasn't passed yet, look at the scholarship eligibility requirements.
 These should show you what the scholarship committee is looking for in its applicants.
 Make sure you fit these requirements before applying.
 If you're not sure you qualify, you should email the scholarship provider.
-Try to do this sooner rather than later because the scholarship review committee may receive a large influx of emails.
+They’ll be happy to answer your questions.
+However, try to do this sooner rather than later because the scholarship review committee may receive a large influx of emails.

 How to organize your scholarships